martinarobyculasso/martinarobyculasso/README.md

-- 👋 Hi, I’m @martinarobyculasso
+- 👋 Hi, I’m @martinarobyculasso (Marti)!
-- 📕 I'm an advanced Mechatronics Engineering student who loves to code.
+- 🤖 I'm an advanced Mechatronics Engineering student
+- 📕 Universidad Nacional de Cuyo

 <!---
 martinarobyculasso/martinarobyculasso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.